mitranim/jisp/readme.md

                            true)))
              (throw (Error (+ "can't test against " condition)))))

-If nesting isn't too deep, it's nice to line a vertical with the beginning of the second word on the previous level.
-If not, just stick with two spaces for each next level.
+If nesting isn't too deep, it's nice to line up the indent with the second word on the previous line.
+If not, just stick with two spaces for each level.

 ## Known Bugs and NYI